kubevirt/user-guide/docs/operations/installation.md

 See the description in the [API reference](http://kubevirt.io/api-reference/master/definitions.html#_v1_componentconfig) for further information about using these fields.

-For example, to restrict the virt-controller and virt-api pods to only run on the master nodes:
+For example, to restrict the virt-controller and virt-api pods to only run on the control-plane nodes:

-    kubectl patch -n kubevirt kubevirt kubevirt --type merge --patch '{"spec": {"infra": {"nodePlacement": {"nodeSelector": {"node-role.kubernetes.io/master": ""}}}}}'
+    kubectl patch -n kubevirt kubevirt kubevirt --type merge --patch '{"spec": {"infra": {"nodePlacement": {"nodeSelector": {"node-role.kubernetes.io/control-plane": ""}}}}}'

 To restrict the virt-handler pods to only run on nodes with the "region=primary" label: